 All qualified customers in the area served by the Cooperative.

-Applicable for Customers desiring to sell electrical energy to the Cooperative produced by a distributed generation facility, which must be eligible for participation subject to terms and provisions of O.C.G.A. § 46-3-50 et seq.
+Applicable to all Customers desiring to install solar photovoltaic, fuel cell or wind generation and/or to sell electrical energy to the Cooperative produced by a distributed generation facility connected after January 1, 2016.
+The solar photovoltaic, fuel cell or wind generation must be eligible for participation subject to terms and provisions of O.C.G.A. § 46-3-50 et seq.
 (Georgia Cogeneration and Distributed Generation Act of 2001).

 - Be owned and operated by a Customer of the Cooperative for production of electrical energy, and